 To learn more about the Student Direct Stream, please visit the IRCC website.

 To be eligible, applicants must meet specific requirements by providing documentation up front.
 Please check the Immigration Refugees and Citizenship Canada (IRCC) website for more information and instructions.

 The amount billed on the SDS payments is an estimate of fees for the year.
 Exact tuition rates are updated every year.
 You are responsible for checking the amount per credit hour for your program.
 Depending on your program and the number of courses you take, you may end up owing more or less for the year.
 If you have paid more than the amount owed for the year, it will sit in your account as a credit; if you have paid less, you will be billed the difference at the beginning of the next semester.

 Proof of Acceptance Letter and SDS

-When requesting your POA, you will need to indicate if you are applying through the SDS process.
+When confirming your enrolment, you will need to indicate whether or not you are applying via SDS.
 This information is given to Student Accounts to generate an invoice for you.
-If you do not indicate SDS, you will not be invoiced.
-Errors in completing your POA request will delay your ability to gather the documents required for your study permit application, so please take care when completing the POA request.
+If you do not indicate SDS, you will not be invoiced and you will be counted as a non-SDS applicant.
+Errors in completing your POA request will delay your ability to gather the documents required for your study permit application, so please pay attention when completing any forms or confirmations.

-Once you have indicated SDS on your POA request, you will receive an invoice and payment instructions from Student Accounts.
+Once you have indicated SDS on your application, you will receive an invoice and payment instructions from Student Accounts Canada.
 You will need to pay the invoice in order to get the receipt required for your study permit application.

 PLEASE NOTE THAT ONLY SDS ELIGIBLE STUDENTS WILL BE INVOICED IN ADVANCE.
 ALL OTHER STUDENTS WILL BE BILLED AT THE BEGINNING OF EACH SEMESTER BASED ON COURSE REGISTRATION.
 For non SDS students, paying your fees up front does not guarantee a higher likelihood of a positive decision on your study permit application.